balena-io/deploy-to-balena-action/README.md

 | registry_secrets | JSON string containing image registry credentials used to pull base images | false | |
 | default_branch | Used to finalize a release when code is pushed to this branch | false | Repo configured [default branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches#about-the-default-branch) |

-`balena_token` and other tokens needs to be stored in GitHub as an [encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) that GitHub Actions can access.
+`balena_api_key` and other tokens needs to be stored in GitHub as an [encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) that GitHub Actions can access.

 `environment` can be used to specify a custom domain for the backend that will build and deploy your release.
 If for example you want to deploy to staging environment, you would set it to `balena-staging.com` or if you run your own instance of balenaCloud such as openBalena then specify your domain here.